 Benefits and Drawbacks of Each

 Granite is a very hard material.
-On the Mohs scale of hardness, granite has been assigned a value of about 6.5, according to Granite Land, making it one of the hardest types of stone on the planet.
+On the Mohs scale of hardness, granite has been assigned a value of about 6.5, making it one of the hardest types of stone on the planet.
 Granite is also acid-resistant, stain-resistant and scratch-resistant.
 This makes it a superior building material.
 In fact, the only real drawback to granite is its price.

 Laminate countertops are also durable and are one of the least expensive countertop options available.
-A disadvantage to laminate is that it can be scratched or chipped and certain materials--such as inks or dyes--can permanently stain it.
+A disadvantage to laminate is that it can be scratched or chipped and certain materials, such as inks or dyes, can permanently stain it.
 Laminate is also easily damaged by heat and sharp objects, both things you'll be using in your kitchen.

 Laminate countertops can be installed with relative ease by almost anyone.

 Granite countertops, however, should be installed by professionals despite the increased costs associated with installation.
 Granite countertops are some of the heaviest types of countertops on the market and a granite slab can weigh hundreds of pounds.
 Mishandling a granite countertop can result in serious injury.
 Granite tiles are much easier to handle than a granite slab, but they can be time-consuming to install.
 You also need to take into consideration the cost of other materials need to install the tiles, such as the adhesive, and the cost of renting a tile-cutting saw.